maxharlow/tutorials/fetch-and-enrich-data-with-apis/README.md

 -----------------

 We are now going to use Python to automatically make multiple HTTP requests, and extract information from the Json in each response into a spreadsheet.

-Firstly you will need to [install Python](https://www.python.org/downloads/) if you do not have it already.
-You will also need a text editor such as [Atom](https://atom.io/) or [Sublime Text](https://www.sublimetext.com/).

-This tutorial assumes you are using a Mac or Linux, which have access to the terminal.
-The `$` symbol indicates the start of a terminal command -- you don't type that though.
-If you look at your terminal there should be a `$` at the start of each line already.
-If you are using Windows everything is different and much more difficult.

 Python comes with a tool called Pip for installing extra libraries.
 To start with we are going to install the `requests` library, which we will use for making HTTP requests: